 - Best practices to manage and coordinate care;

 - Performance is measured;

 - Paying for outcomes and health;

-A coordinated care organization, or CCO, is a network of all types of health care providers (physical health care, addictions and mental health care and sometimes dental care providers) who have agreed to work together in their local communities to serve people who receive health care coverage under the Oregon Health Plan (Medicaid).
+The coordinated care model was first implemented in coordinated care organizations (CCOs).
+A coordinated care organization is a network of all types of health care providers (physical health care, addictions and mental health care and sometimes dental care providers) who have agreed to work together in their local communities to serve people who receive health care coverage under the Oregon Health Plan (Medicaid).
 CCOs are focused on prevention and helping people manage chronic conditions, like diabetes.
 This helps reduce unnecessary emergency room visits and gives people support to be healthy.